grafana/grafana/docs/sources/datasources/elasticsearch/_index.md

 Available in Grafana v7.3 and higher.
 {{% /admonition %}}

-To sign requests to your Amazon Elasticsearch Service domain, you can enable SigV4 in Grafana's [configuration][].
+To sign requests to your Amazon Elasticsearch Service domain, you can enable SigV4 in Grafana's [configuration](ref:configuration).

 Once AWS SigV4 is enabled, you can configure it on the Elasticsearch data source configuration page.
 For more information about AWS authentication options, refer to [AWS authentication]({{< relref "../aws-cloudwatch/aws-authentication" >}}).